This personalized family name sign is made with chalk finish paint using the vinyl stencil method and a Silhouette Cameo.

 I really love the look of gallery walls and I had a small one in our townhouse dining room with photos from vacations.
 But what I love even more are gallery walls that don’t consist of just photos.
 So I have some hand-painted signs in the works.
 This family name sign was the perfect one to start with!

 Using the vinyl stencil method is a perfect way to personalize this sign.
 To get started, I cut a 1×6 into a square and sanded it before painting on my base layer.

-Using the color Summer Rains, I painted on the base coat.
-The Prairie Colors paint does such a great job of covering that I really only needed one coat.
+Using the turquoise color first, I painted on the base coat.
+The chalk paint does such a great job of covering that I really only needed one coat.
 And I also love that it doesn’t have that stinky paint smell because I would much rather be painting in my new craft room than out in the cold garage.

 While the base coat was drying, I planned out my design in Silhouette Studio and cut our last name and initial out of vinyl for a stencil.

 I placed the vinyl stencil on the wood and used my scraper tool to make sure all the edges of the letter were pressed down so paint wouldn’t seep under.
-Using the color Telegram, I used a sponge brush to paint on a thin layer.
+Using the grey color, I used a sponge brush to paint on a thin layer.
 After it dried, I added another layer of paint.

 After peeling off the “M” stencil, I added the stencil of our last name.
-Using the color Ten Miles in the Snow , I painted on a few coats with a sponge brush.
+Using a white color , I painted on a few coats with a sponge brush.
 I waited for the paint to dry and then peeled off the stencil.
 But I have heard others say they peel the stencil off while the paint is still wet.

 You can leave the project as is, or you can use a wax or polycrylic sealer to give the sign a bit more shine.